A dormant company is just a standard limited company that doesn’t trade and has no accounting transactions.

 Dormant companies that have never traded, can file their annual accounts online using the Companies House WebFiling service.

-It’s preferable to submit online as the system contains checks to ensure you provide all the necessary information, including the specific statements required on the balance sheet.
-However, you can submit the accounts on paper with Form AA02, which you can download here.
+Alternatively, you can still submit the accounts on paper with Form AA02, which you can download here.

-Companies who have traded in the past, but have become dormant may be able to use Form AA02 (DCA), but only if no transactions have been recorded in the current financial year and no residual balances exist.
+Companies that have traded in the past, but have become dormant may be able to use Form AA02 (DCA).
+But only if no transactions have been recorded in the current financial year and no residual balances exist.

 During this time, the company must not generate any transactions at all, otherwise you will have to submit full accounts to Companies House, and meet any liabilities these transactions may create.